'Jazz is just a reflection of life': The musical genius of Jerry Granelli

 For nearly 50 years, Jerry refused to play the music from A Charlie Brown Christmas.
 In fact, for years, neither Granelli or the trio's bassist Fred Marshall received any credit on the album, or royalties.

 "There was some bitterness.
-It was a great dark joke," Granelli says.
+It was a great dark joke," Granelli said.

 But eventually that was all remedied, albeit Jerry says it was never about the money or recognition.
 He had refused to play because he didn't want to be defined by a moment in time.
 As well, he wanted to go down more musically courageous, innovative roads.